tpq/propr/README.md

 Further reading
 ---------------

-To learn more about proportionality, we refer the reader to the relevant literature.
+To learn more about proportionality, please see the vignettes and other relevant literature.

 ``` r
 citation("propr")